Auburn University: Academics

-Auburn has historically placed much of its emphasis on the education of engineers at the undergraduate level, and in recent years has been ranked as high as the 10th largest undergraduate engineering program in the U.S. in terms of the number of undergraduate degrees awarded on annual basis.
-The Ginn College of Engineering is now focused on expanding the graduate programs, and was recently ranked 60th nationally university with doctoral programs in engineering by U.S. News & World Report.
+Auburn has historically placed much of its emphasis on the education of engineers at the undergraduate level and in recent years, has been ranked as high as the 10th largest undergraduate engineering program in the U.S. in terms of the number of undergraduate degrees awarded on annual basis.
+The Ginn College of Engineering is now focused on expanding the graduate programs and was recently ranked 60th nationally with doctoral programs in engineering by U.S. News & World Report.
 Last year, the college ranked 67th among all engineering programs.

 Auburn's Economics Department (formerly in the College of Business, now in the College of Liberal Arts) was ranked 123rd in the world in 1999 by the Journal of Applied Econometrics.
 Auburn was rated ahead of such international powerhouses as INSEAD in France (141st) and the London Business School (146th).
 Auburn's MBA Program in the College of Business has annually been ranked by U.S. News & World Report magazine in the top ten percent of the nation's more than 750 MBA Programs.
 The Ludwig von Mises Institute (LvMI) offices were once located in the business department of Auburn University, and the LvMI continues to work with the university on many levels.

-ROTC programs are available in three branches of service: Air Force, Army, and Navy/Marine Corps with the latter being the only one in Alabama.
-Over 100 officers that attended Auburn have reached flag rank (general or admiral), including one, Carl Epting Mundy Jr., who served as Commandant of the U.S. Marine Corps.
+ROTC programs are available in three branches of service: Air Force, Army, and Navy/Marine Corps, with the latter being the only one in Alabama.
+Over 100 officers who attended Auburn have reached flag rank (general or admiral), including one, Carl Epting Mundy Jr., who served as commandant of the U.S. Marine Corps.
 Auburn is one of only seven universities in the Nuclear Enlisted Commissioning Program, and has historically been one of the top ROTC producers of Navy nuclear submarine officers.

-In addition to the ROTC graduates commissioned through Auburn, two master's degree alumni from Auburn, four-star generals Hugh Shelton and Richard Myers, served as Chairman of the Joint Chiefs of Staff in the last decade.
+In addition to the ROTC graduates commissioned through Auburn, two master's degree alumni from Auburn, four-star generals Hugh Shelton and Richard Myers, served as chairman of the Joint Chiefs of Staff in the last decade.
 Both officers received their commissions elsewhere, and attended Auburn for an M.S.
 (Shelton) and M.B.A.
 (Myers).

 Auburn has graduated six astronauts (including T.K.
 Mattingly of Apollo 13 fame) and one current and one former director of the Kennedy Space Center.
 1972 Auburn Mechanical Engineering graduate Jim Kennedy, currently director of NASA's Kennedy Space Center, was previously deputy director of NASA's Marshall Space Flight Center (MSFC).
 Several hundred Auburn graduates, primarily engineers and scientists, currently work directly for NASA or NASA contractors.
 Hundreds of Auburn engineers worked for NASA at MSFC during the peak years of the "space race" in the 1960s, when the Saturn and Apollo moon programs were in full development.